Study: Early research on a drug to prevent breast cancer

 - The Risk Factor Analysis of Hereditary Breast and Ovarian Cancer In Women with , or Mutations.
 This study seeks to improve researchers’ understanding of how hormonal, reproductive and lifestyle factors may be associated with cancer in high-risk people.

 - NCT02620852: Women Informed to Screen Depending on Measures of Risk (WISDOM) study.
-The goal of this study is to determine if breast cancer screening can be made better by personalizing each woman’s schedule, compared to the current one-size-fits-all, annual approach.
+The goal of this study is to determine if breast cancer screening can be improved by personalizing each woman’s schedule, compared to the current one-size-fits-all annual approach.

 Additional risk-management clinical trials for people at high risk for breast cancer may be found here.

 FORCE offers many peer support programs for people with inherited mutations.